enagonius/Duimon-Mega-Bezel/README.md

     				3DS_Vertical_Alt-[STD]-[Guest].slangp
     				3DS_Vertical_Alt-[STD]-[Guest]-[Night].slangp

+Some Retroarch installations (Linux) have the "shader" folder outside of the root Retroarch folder.
+The preset paths are relative so the "shaders" folder can be anywhere (On any drive/mount.) as long as the correct shader path is defined in the Retroarch settings.

+Unpack the release zip and move the newly extracted "Duimon-Mega-Bezel" folder to "shaders/Mega_Bezel_Packs".
+Create the "Mega_Bezel_Packs" folder first if one does not exist.

+___

+*A note on paths and folder names.* The paths in the presets are relative. (i.e. `../../../../../shaders_slang`

+You may have a very valid reason to use different folder names.
+It is the folder depth that is important.
+For example your paths could be...

+    Retroarch/shaders/Flowers/Roses
+    		/Presets
+    		    /Advanced
+    			/Nintendo_3DS

+...and it would still work. :grin:

+The following git method will require the "Duimon-Mega-Bezel folder name.
+___

+## Installation using git

 You can install everything to a local clone and update using the following method.

 1. Install Git. [https://git-scm.com/downloads](https://git-scm.com/downloads) using the default settings.
-2. Enter the "/Retroarch/shaders" folder and create a "Mega_Bezel_Community" folder if one does not exist.
+2. Enter the *"/Retroarch/shaders"* folder and create a *"Mega_Bezel_Packs"* folder if one does not exist.
-3. Enter the "Retroarch/shaders/Mega_Bezel_Community" folder and from the command-line run:
+3. Enter the *"Retroarch/shaders/Mega_Bezel_Packs"* folder and from the command-line run:

 ```
 git clone https://github.com/Duimon/Duimon-Mega-Bezel
 ```

-it will create a "Duimon-Mega-Bezel" folder inside the Mega_Bezel_Community folder.
+It will create a *"Duimon-Mega-Bezel"* folder inside the *"Mega_Bezel_Packs"* folder.

-To update, go into *the "Duimon-Mega-Bezel" folder* (note difference) and run
+To update, go into the *"Duimon-Mega-Bezel"* folder (note the path difference) and run

 ```
 git pull